anthonycaccese/art-book-next-es/README.md

 ### Splash Screen

-* Upload your image to the foledr you created above
+* Upload your image to the folder you created above
 * It can be named:
     * `splash.png`
     * `splash.jpg`